Ayudante/object-and-array-builder/README.md

 - You want to use data as a parameter with a different name, such as a different ad tag, on a page where the data has already been output for another use.

 ## Editing history
+### [2024/05/21 (Update)] Ayudante, Inc.
+- Bug fixed.
+  - Fixed a bug that caused an error if the target variable did not exist when "Array + Object" or "Array + Array" was selected.

 ### [2020/02/04 (New)] Ayudante, Inc.
 - Initial release.